 - Activate your U of M email account

-- Complete your UM Essentials online training (log in to UM Learn using your UMnetID).
-All new students are expected to complete UM Essentials before attending one of our International Student Orientation sessions.
+- Undergraduate students: Complete your UM Essentials online training (log in to UM Learn using your UMnetID) before attending one of our International Student Orientation sessions.

-- For undergraduate students: email to an Academic Advisor in your Faculty if you have questions about course selection and registering for courses
+- Undergraduate students: email to an Academic Advisor in your Faculty if you have questions about course selection and registering for courses

 - Review information on International student health coverage and attend one of our virtual sessions on International Student Health Insurance

-- Purchasing travel insurance before leaving your home country is strongly encouraged, to cover you until you can receive your International Student health insurance card.
+- Purchasing travel health insurance before leaving your home country is strongly encouraged, to cover you until you can receive your International Student health insurance card

 Additional orientation resources